bilousdmitro8Terminator101/BridgeSmith/Readme_EN.txt

 1. Clearing the update cache
 2. Delete temporary files (Temp, Prefetch, SoftwareDistribution)
 3. Run the standard Clean Manage
-4. Delete Windows old folder
+4. Delete Windows old folder (After deleting this folder, rolling back the system to the previous version is not possible)

 ## Shutdown Console: